 The purpose of Academic Probation is to warn students who have experienced academic difficulty that they need to seek help to improve their grades or they may be required to discontinue their studies at the Seminary.
-Students whose GPA is below 2.5 may receive a written warning and/or be placed on Academic Probation.
+Students whose semester GPA is below 2.5 may receive a written warning and/or be placed on Academic Probation.
 The Registrar will notify students and their program coordinator of their probationary status in writing.
-Student who are on Academic Probation are not permitted to register for Distance Education courses.